Skip to main content

 Save Money on Fuel with No-Till Farming

 How much fuel can farmers save each year by transitioning from conventional tillage to continuous no-till?
-This blog answers this question in both gallons and dollars per acre calculations based on findings from the latest national CEAP croplands assessment.
+This blog answers this question in both gallons and dollars per acre calculations based on findings from the latest national CEAP cropland assessment.

 Soybeans grow through corn stubble in a no-till field, with cloudy blue skies above.